The day after Earth Day 2004, the Republican National Committee rolled out SUV-gate.

 If history is any guide, reporters say, both sides will continue to ramp up their oppo efforts as the election nears — and things are more likely than not to get down and dirty.
 “Maybe I don’t get the little envelopes with photos under the table,” says the Los Angeles Times’ Brownstein.
 “In that sense of opposition research, maybe people are stockpiling dirt on the other and waiting for much later in the year to put it out.”
 Noting that it is still early in the election season, Edwin Chen predicts that oppo will extend beyond “votes and quotes” in due time.
 “Some things never change,” he says.

-What remains to be seen when the mud starts flying is which journalists will take the dirt and run (with) it, and which will pause to independently verify it or shoot it down — and which will choose to hold their noses and look the other way.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+What remains to be seen when the mud starts flying is which journalists will take the dirt and run (with) it, and which will pause to independently verify it or shoot it down — and which will choose to hold their noses and look the other way.Liz Cox Barrett is a writer at CJR.